Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Four-variable -adic triple product -functions

 We remark that $\det V_\bdsf=(\chi_1\circ\cyc)^{-1}\Dmd{\cyc}_\bfI^{-1}\cyc$.
 By the interpolation formulae, we find that

 This shows that the compatibility between $p$-adic $L$-functions constructed by different methods. \end{Remark}

-Without Hypothesis (CR) and the assumption $p>3$, our method yields the construction of the $p$-adic $L$-function with denominators.
-For each $p$-stabilized newform $f$ of weight $k$, define the modified period by By definition, $\Omega^\flat_f\cdot \eta_f$ is equal to Hida's canonical period $\Omega_f$ up to $p$-adic units. \begin{cor} Let $p>2$.
+Without the assumption $p>3$ and Hypothesis (CR), our method yields the construction of the $p$-adic $L$-function with denominators.
+For each $p$-stabilized newform $f$ of weight $k$, define the $p$-modified period by By definition, $\Omega^\flat_f\cdot \eta_f$ is equal to Hida's canonical period $\Omega_f$ up to $p$-adic units. \begin{cor} Let $p$ be an arbitrary rational prime.
 There exists an element